sitepark/fractality/packages/react/README.md

-# React template adapter for Fractal.
+# React template adapter for Fractality.

-An adapter to let you use React templates with Fractal.
+An adapter to let you use React templates with Fractality.
 Not supported for docs.

 ## Installation